perses/helm-charts/docs/managing-resources-with-configmaps.md

 The files defined in those ConfigMaps are written by the sidecar to a shared volume that is also mounted by the main Perses container at the [provisioning path](https://perses.dev/perses/docs/configuration/provisioning).
 Changes to the ConfigMaps are continuously monitored by the sidecar and reflected in Perses based on the **provisioning configuration interval** (by default 10 minutes).

-All Perses manifests such as Dashboards, Projects, Datasources, etc. can be managed as ConfigMaps using this approach.
+All Perses resources such as Dashboards, Projects, Datasources, etc. can be managed as ConfigMaps using this approach.

 ## How It Works